yellowmessenger/documentation/docs/updates/overview.md

 ## 1. **Insights**

-#### 1.1 Bot & Agent metrics added to enhanc data points on the insights dashboard
+#### 1.1 Bot & Agent metrics added to enhance data points on the insights dashboard

 > Type - Enhancement